kalyani234/playwright_projects/README.md

 ```

 ## Assertions
-- **Assertions are used to check whether the actual output matches the expected output:
+- **Assertions are used to check whether the actual output matches the expected output**:

 Check if an element is visible**: